Can only current students attend?

-Do I need to bring my id?
+Do I need to bring my ID?

 I don't have a car; how do I get to Presidents' Ball?

-There will be charter busses running from Kirkhof Center/Mackinac Hall to DeVos Place.
+There will be charter buses running from Kirkhof Center/Mackinac Hall to DeVos Place.
 There is also a charter shuttle that will go from Pew Campus (under US 131 - Bridge bus stop) to DeVos Place.
 Click here for the bus schedule.

 Is alcohol available at Presidents' Ball?